Earthquake Research Institute, University of Tokyo

 Earthquake Research Institute, University of Tokyo (ERI; 東京大学地震研究所 Tokyo Daigaku Jishin Kenkyu-jo) is an institute in affiliation with University of Tokyo.
-It was founded in 1925.
 Many fellows research on various topics about Seismology and volcanology.
 The Institute is represented on the national Coordinating Committee for Earthquake Prediction.

+History

+Earthquake Research Institute, University of Tokyo was founded in 1925.
+Japan was struck The Great Kantō earthquake on Saturday, September 1, 1923, and after this earthquake, it was advocated the need for a research center about Seismology and volcanology.
+The building is constructed in the Hongō campus, University of Tokyo.
+The building was designed by Yoshikazu Uchida, and he designed it very strongly to withstand a big earthquake.